grei-ufc/pade/docs/user/new-pade-docs/behaviours-in-pade.md

 if __name__ == '__main__':
 	start_loop([SequentialAgent('seq')])
 ```
 In the above example, we used three `OneShotBehaviour` implementations that do different counting.
 However, the instantiation of `SequentialBehaviour` object is which defines the execution order of these behaviours.

-We used the `add_subbehaviour(BaseBehavior)` method to add any `BaseBehaviour` subclass as sub-behaviour of `sequential` object.
-The adding order defines the execution order of `sequential` sub-behaviours.
+In the code above, we used the `add_subbehaviour(BaseBehavior)` method to add any `BaseBehaviour` subclass as sub-behaviour of `sequential` object.
+The adding order defined the execution order of `sequential` sub-behaviours.
 To test it, try to swap the order in which the behaviours are added in `sequential` and see what happens with your counting.

 Finally, we used the `Agent.add_behaviour(BaseBehaviour)` method to add the `sequential` object to the agent.
 At this moment, the `sequential` behaviour will execute its sub-behaviours.